Home/Walks/Northern Quarter Street Photography Loop

 Northern Quarter Street Photography Loop

 The Northern Quarter is Manchester’s creative heart — a dense grid of streets packed with street art, independent shops, vintage signage, and some of the best candid street photography opportunities in the city.
-This short loop covers the highlights without rushing.
+This short loop covers the highlights without rushing, and because everything sits within a few minutes of the Shudehill and Market Street tram stops, it slots neatly into a morning before lunch or the start of a longer day’s shooting.

 What to Bring

-• 35mm or 50mm prime lens — ideal focal lengths for street photography in tight spaces
+• 35mm or 50mm prime lens — ideal focal lengths for street photography in tight spaces; a fast 35mm f/1.8 is the classic choice

 • No tripod needed — this is a handheld, fast-moving walk

-• Spare battery — there’s a lot to shoot
+• Spare battery — there’s a lot to shoot, so pack spares

 The Route